StackVista/stackstate-docs/setup/security/rbac/role_based_access_control.md

 description: StackState for Kubernetes troubleshooting Self-hosted
 ---

-# Role-based Access Control
+# Role-based Access Control (RBAC)

 Access Management helps you manage who has access to the specific topology elements, UI elements, and which APIs they can call.

-RBAC is an authorization system that provides fine-grained access management of StackState resources, that provides a clean and easy way to audit user privileges and to fix identified issues with access rights.
+RBAC is an authorization system that provides fine-grained access management of StackState resources, a clean and easy way to audit user privileges and to fix identified issues with access rights.

 ## What can I do with RBAC?